Something wicked this way comes…

 A real dryad.

 She turned her head and stared at me with eyes the color of good, strong oak.
-In her hand, she had a branch she used to draw circles in the earth.
+In her hand, she held a branch that she used to draw circles in the earth.

 After a few seconds of us studying each other, she went back to looking out over the river, her gaze sad.